The Passing of Tookie Williams and My Experience with the Gift of Deep Sorrow

 I am not sure if I heard that specific interview but I did hear Tookie speak on the radio a few times that December and I imagine that he offered the same message each time he spoke.

 His reference to being innocent stems from his claim that the charges that actually put him in prison were the result of being framed.
-Yet it cannot be denied that his psat was filled with violence; this is beyond question.
+Yet it cannot be denied that his past was filled with violence; this is beyond question.

 The debate about whether Tookie had really changed did not matter much to me since in my view, he was a changed man.
 Most of Tookie’s books were for children and often only about 25 pages long.
-In my view, these books were basically about peace and they were having a very positive effect on the lives of thousands of people.
-I am happy that Tookie was able to get these books into the hands that mattered most.
+In my view, those books were basically about peace and they were having a very positive effect on the lives of thousands of people.
+I am happy that Tookie was able to get those books into the hands that mattered most.
 In this way, he had become a force for good and his work was a priceless benefit to society.